IRCraziestTaxi/typeorm-linq-repository/README.md

 typeorm-linq-repository is now out of alpha!
 Huge thanks to everybody who used this library and helped make it what it is today!

 ### Latest Changes
+As of version 1.0.1:

+A fix/improvement was implemented in which `include`d or `thenInclude`d relations may now be filtered by later using `join` or `thenJoin` along with a `where`.
+See the Filtering Included Relations section below.

 As of version 1.0.0:

 * The `update` method is now an alias for the new `upsert` method.
 This change was made to clarify that typeorm-linq-repository calls TypeORM's `save` method, which performs upserts on the provided entities.
 The `update` method was left in place to avoid breaking changes.